Huss Center for Recovery

 Authorized program services are billed to the appropriate insurance company or county funding.
 We also accept private-pay clients.

 Admissions and referrals

 Clients may be referred to our program by a county assessor via completion of a Rule 25 assessment, or directly by the client’s insurance provider.
 Applicants with health coverage through a managed care organization must complete a chemical health assessment through their provider and obtain authorization prior to admission.
-We are currently able to provide services to Medica, Health Partners, UCare, Metropolitan Health Plan (MHP), and Blue Cross participants.
+We are currently able to provide services to Medica, Health Partners, UCare, Hennepin Health, Metropolitan Health Plan (MHP), and Blue Cross participants.

 Our staff includes licensed drug and alcohol counselors, mental health professionals, a psychiatrist, a registered nurse, a licensed practical nurse, mental health practitioners and mental health rehab workers.